LeonBrindley/Warp-Coursework-2/README.md

 <ins>**Summary**</ins>

 This project determines the number of steps taken by an individual over a **10-second** period.
 It then infers whether they are **stationary**, **walking** or **running** from this.
-The classification is determined using a four-step algorithm and a **Freescale MMA8451Q** accelerometer.
+The classification is determined using a five-step algorithm and a **Freescale MMA8451Q** accelerometer.
 The design was implemented using a **Freescale FRDM-KL03Z** development platform, which contains an integrated MMA8451Q accelerometer by default.

 <ins>**Step 1: Maximal Axis Detection**</ins>